martavp/pypsa-in-sophia/README.md

 Follow the instruction given [here](https://pypsa-eur.readthedocs.io/en/latest/installation.html) carefully.
 Installation may take a while.

 #### 3. Installing the anaconda environment
-You will need to have an conda environment with all the necessary packages.
-You should have created one when installing [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/installation.html).
+You will need to activate the environement as described in [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/installation.html).

-Activate the environment by typing

-> .../pypsa-eur$ conda activate pypsa-eur
+> .../pypsa-eur$ pixi shell

 Every time you log in to the cluster you must activate the environment again.
 The active environment will be shown in parenthesis in your terminal.